 Alongside the mammals and birds, invertebrates also live in the reserve: river crabs, dragonflies and damselflies, primitive crustaceans, and water insects.
 Bathing by visitors in the waters of the nature reserve harms the activities of the invertebrates, and for this reason – and also for safety considerations – it is not permitted to enter the water in most of the area of the reserve.

 Snir Stream Nature Reserve (Hasbani) offers various loop hikes, including water hikes that perfectly suit the hot summer days.
-Both the adults and the children enjoyed the hike, and we will surely return to visit the other trails as well.
+The adults and the children enjoyed the hike, and we will surely return to visit the other trails.

 Have you visited Snir Stream Nature Reserve (Hasbani)?
 Tell us in the comment below about your experience.